Marvin-Brouwer/FluentSerializer/docs/Maintaining.md

 Just select the package containing the changes and the [semantic version](https://semver.org/) you'd like the next package to be.
 Please make sure you adhere to the [SemVer Guidelines](https://semver.org/), ask the team of maintainers for help if you have questions.

-The release coordinator will also be responsible for closing issues after the release has been pushed completely.
+The release coordinator will also be responsible for moving the `## @next` chapters to the released versions after the release has been pushed completely so new change logs can be put in the  `## @next` fot a following release.
 > _Currently there is only one maintainer, so the need for the weekly coordination is not required._